 Give Back - Feel Good

 Strong communities are built on the efforts of those who give back.
-As a member of the local and global community, UON strives to instill the quality of civic engagement in all our graduates and staff to give back where they can.
+As a member of the local and global community, the University of Newcastle strives motivate all our graduates and staff to give back where they can.

 Volunteering provides opportunities for the community to engage with the University and utilise our strongest resource – our students and staff and dedicated community members.
 Whether you can give an hour or a whole semester, we have flexible options to suit your lifestyle.

 Engage with students as they strengthen their leadership skills in this global-facing program.
 Help them achieve the Six Agilities that will prepare them for the future work force.